wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 FlatStore overcomes the above issues with a combination of techniques as we discuss below.
 First, FlatStore adopts the log-structured update design to avoid inline updates of data, converting most data updates to sequential writes.
+Update operations are first aggregated in the DRAM buffer, before they are persisted to the NVM via group commit.
 In addition, log entries are flushed frequently in 256 byte granularity to minimize operation latency.
 To support small log entries, FlatStore uses two distinct log formats.
 If the key and value pair is sufficiently small to be contained in a log entry, then they will be written as inline data within the entry.
 Otherwise, the log entry contains pointers